Exodus (1960 film): Reception

 Roger Angell of The New Yorker wrote, "Such a bubbling pot of intrigue, violence, and hatred would almost seem to guarantee a lively film, but Mr. Preminger has approached his task with a painstaking reverence that would have been more suitable if he had been filming the original work of this title.
 He permits nearly everyone in his large cast to state his ideological and political convictions before and after each new turn of events, and the result is an awesome talkfest that is all too rarely interrupted by the popping of rifles."

 Reviews criticizing the film’s political message only appeared in less mainstream sources.
 For example, Gideon Bachmann, who was present in Palestine in 1947, wrote in Film Quarterly (published by University of California Press) that the film was "dishonest" and propaganda designed to be "the best promotion Israel ever had."

 The film holds an approval rating of 65% on Rotten Tomatoes based on 17 reviews, with an average rating of 6/10.
+On Metacritic, it has a 70/100, based on 11 reviews, indicating "generally favorable reviews.

 By September 1961, although having only played 22 locations overseas, the film had earned theatrical rentals of $14 million worldwide.